The Safe and Sound Protocol (SSP)

 What is the Safe and Sound Protocol (SSP), and why is it important?

 Safe and Sound Protocol is a five-day intervention designed for children and adults to improve social communication by regulating our physiological state, and enhancing our ability to process human speech.

 When working with pre-school children, we want to improve their chances of assimilating information in a formal setting.
 SSP can be used as pre-school tool for neuro-typical children, to give them a head start.
 SSP can be used for both children and adults, to help reduce anxiety and foster a calmer, happier individual.

 Based on Dr. Porges’ Polyvagal Theory, the program is derived from nearly four decades of research on the relationship between the autonomic nervous system and social-emotional processes.
 It is designed to reduce stress and auditory sensitivity, while enhancing social engagement and resilience.

 SSP stimulates nervous system regulation by exercising, and systematically challenging, the auditory system with specifically processed music.
 This retunes the nervous system (regulating state) to introduce a sense of safety, and an increased ability to engage socially.

 How can SSP help children?

-SSP can help children in three key areas of development:
+SSP can help individuals in three key areas of development:

 SSP is a portal to the Social Engagement System, and can have powerful effects on how an individual interacts with the world.
 For example, better eye contact and facial expressivity, improved understanding of speech, better emotional control, more reciprocal interactions, and increased emotional expressivity, among others.